 - Brian Glenn (Content) is a senior manager on Facebook’s Strategic Response Policy team based in Washington, D.C. and before that as a foreign policy specialist for the U.S. Department of Defense on Middle East issues for over 10 years.

 - Levi Checketts (Networking) writes on social ethical problems related to AI and transhumanism from a Catholic perspective and is an incoming Assistant Professor of Religion and Philosophy at Hong Kong Baptist University while also sitting on the Advisory Board for AI and Theology and as a participant in the joint Pontifical Council for Culture and Santa Clara University committee on AI concerns.

 - Emily Wenger (Content) is pursuing a PhD in computer science at the University of Chicago where her research explores the limitations, vulnerabilities, and privacy implications of neural networks.

-Contributing Members thus far are:
+Contributing Experts thus far are:

 - Dan Forbush (Content) is co-publisher of the Smartacus web platform, using tools like Zoom, Basecamp and Trint to enable students, writing coaches and community leaders to create communications that serve the public interest while preparing students for careers in journalism, public relations, film, and digital media.

 Advisors bring knowledge and experience from particular disciplines to advise the Board and Fellows, provide occasional content and fill speaking roles, and maintain valuable ties to Partner organizations and their own networks.
 Some Advisors are also members of the Research Advisory Board (RAB) that advises the Research Director and Fellows of IFPAI.
-Founding Members and others who have already stepped into this role are:
+Founding Experts and others who have already stepped into this role are: